Vatsalyakrish02/Project_for_Atharvo/README.md

 Identifying the breed of a dog given an image of a dog.

-When I'm sitting at the cafe and I take aphotot of a dog, I want to know what breed of dog it is.

 ## 2. Data
 The data we're using is from Kaggle's dog breed identification competition.